-RICH DATA SERVICES Lower TCO is not only achieved by improving capacity and performance utilization.
+RICH DATA SERVICES

+Lower TCO is not only achieved by improving capacity and performance utilization.
 LightOS offers rich data services that are not generally associated with NVMe storage, at NVMe performance latencies.
 All LightOS persistent volumes are thin provisioned and when combined with compression support (that can be enabled/disabled on a per-volume basis), LightOS can achieve total data reduction levels as high as 10:1 in service provider and private cloud environments.
+Additionally, thin snapshots and clones allow for DevOps functionality in dynamic container environments by making development datasets/databases instantly available with the same performance as their parent.

-ENABLING QLC FLASH QLC flash is inexpensive, but often not suitable for use in Kubernetes servers where the write pattern is unpredictable.
+ENABLING QLC FLASH

+QLC flash is inexpensive, but often not suitable for use in Kubernetes servers where the write pattern is unpredictable.
 Write performance of QLC flash is poor when compared to more expensive TLC and MLC devices.
 Lastly, unless writes are sequential and in large chunks, it's possible to wear out QLC media quickly.
 Thus, it's difficult to take advantage of the lower cost of QLC flash directly in application servers, especially in service environments based on Kubernetes.